Meet the Team

 610-372-4992, ext.
 115

 Born and raised in Lancaster County, Kaitlyn moved to Berks County after graduation and fell in love with the area.
-She has a passion for protecting our natural resources and connecting people to nature.
-In her free time, you can find Kaitlyn hiking, mountain biking, camping or traveling!
+She has a passion for protecting the environment and connecting people to nature.
+In her free time, you can find Kaitlyn hiking, traveling, or hanging at home with her best pal, Leia!

 610-372-4992, ext.
 109